A Guide to Exploring Downtown Greenville, South Carolina

 For art lovers…

-Art in Public Places self guided tour – Scattered about the downtown region, you will find more than 70 unique art pieces.
+Art in Public Places self guided tour – Scattered about the downtown region, you will find more than 70 unique public art pieces.
 Many of these are very unusual and colorful.
 Download the handy Art in Public Places guide for your convenience.
 The Rose Crystal tower by artist Dale Chihuly (pictured below) is particularly impressive.

 For fitness buffs…